Layr-Labs/eigenlayer-contracts/docs/middleware/BLSRegistryCoordinatorWithIndices.md

 The RegistryCoordinator then deregisters the operator with the BLSPubkeyRegistry, StakeRegistry, and IndexRegistry.
 It then ends the block range for its stored quorum bitmap for the operator.

 Operators can deregsiter from a subset of quorums that they are registered for.

+## Integrations

+Operators register and deregister with the AVS for certain quorums through this contract.